techniklman/beautiful-jekyll/_posts/2017-10-26-Update-windows10-to-Fall-creators.md

 title: Update Windows 10 Enterprise to 1709 (Fall Creators Update)
 subtitle: Manually update Windows 10 Enterprise
 published: true
-tags: technology
+tags: [technology,windows]
 ---

-So Microsoft released version [1709](https://docs.microsoft.com/en-us/windows/whats-new/whats-new-windows-10-version-1709) also called Fall Creators Update.
+So Microsoft released version [1709](https://docs.microsoft.com/en-us/windows/whats-new/whats-new-windows-10-version-1709), also called Fall Creators Update.
 This post deals with how to upgrade Enterprise editions of Windows to 1709 since Microsoft doesn't push the version 1709 to Enterprise editions.
+Yet.
 If you are running the latest version of Windows Enterprise (as of this writing) you should be on version 1703.
 Verify this checking in *About your PC*

+{: .box-note}
+**Note:** This post may be moot or inconsequential at a later date when Microsoft pushes this update to Windows 10 Enterprise editions.
+It is valid at the time of writing.

 ![image](https://user-images.githubusercontent.com/32394146/32054698-e3bb957c-ba91-11e7-8bd0-3c48b5d455b7.png)